 Died on Sunday 5th May 1918 Aged 21.
-Son of C.William and S.S.Heath
+Son of C.William and S.S.Heath of

-troops as Colonial Hill.
+as Colonial Hill.

 Percy Heath had served with his battalion in France before being